Simek/wikitaxa/README.md

 * Use web Editor to verify and update Wikidata, Wikipedia and Wikispecies pages.
 * Use CLI or REST API to fetch taxonomic refrences.

-🦉 Try **WikiTaxa Editor** here: https://wikitaxa.herokuapp.com/
-> This demo app is running on the Heroku free dyno, for larger operations is recommended to use WikiTaxa locally.
-> Regardless of the circumstances please not flood or abuse in any other way scientific APIs or DBs using this tool.

 ### Sources

 Wikidata page related to taxonomic properties, databases section: